yueyujiang/WoL_GG2_trees/README.md

 10. 10-05-2022tree_mapping_files
 **date: 10-04-2022**
 **description** mapping files for removing duplicates in GTDB database. mapping.json: for identical raw sequences; mapping2.json: for identical sequences in 270K tree; mapping3.json: for identical sequences in the alignments; rm_map.txt: sequences removed on uDance run.
+The sequences are removed in the order of mapping.json -> mapping2.json -> mapping3.json -> rm_map.txt.

 11. 10-14-22-udance-incremental-332k-GTDBinteg-treeshrinked-s10-p0.1-rooted.nwk.tre
 **date: 10-05-2022**.